 Diversity and Inclusion Grants

+Each team develops their project in two phases — Phase I: Research (April-August) and Phase II: Infusion (August-May), when teams pilot and assess their action plans.
 Each team receives $500 to use for project expenses, and each faculty team member receives a $1000 stipend (paid in equal parts at the completion of Phase I and Phase II; student or staff member funding will be negotiated).

-Application: Diversity and Inclusion Grant Application: DIG Application
+Application: Diversity & Inclusion Grant Application

 Deadlines: Applications for Stage One and Stage Two DIG projects are due by 5:00 pm Friday, March 8, 2024.
 Note: Applications for Stage Two DIG projects are invited in odd numbered years, including the 2023 application cycle

 Program Guidelines: This guidelines document offers an outline of the program, expectations, and implementation timelines for awarded applications.

 Reimbursement Form: Complete the DIG Reimbursement Form and submit the form and applicable receipts to the CATL Program Coordinator (email@example.com) for reimbursement.
 If you have questions about additional ways to access funding, please contact the CATL Program Coordinator at x5106 or firstname.lastname@example.org.